EOxServer/eoxserver/users/instance_creation.rst

 * ``PROJECT_DIR``: Absolute path to the instance directory.
 * ``DATABASES``: The database connection details.
 For detailed information see `Database Setup`_
+* ``COMPONENTS``: The EOxServer components enabled for this instance.
+This is the main way how the active functionality of EOxServer is controlled, and also a way to extend the existing capabilities with extensions.
+Please refer to the `Plugins`_ section to see how this is done.
+By default all available components are enabled.
+* ``LOGGING``: what and how logs are prcessed and stored.
+EOxServer provides a very basic configuration that stores logfiles in the instace directory, but they will probably not be suitable for every instance.

 You can also customize further settings, for a complete reference please refer to the `Django settings overview